 Research Report and Fieldwork Proposal

 In your first year, as part of your degree, you will write a Research Report and Fieldwork Proposal of 20,000 words on a topic you have chosen and agreed with your supervisor.
-This is due in term 3 of your first year and any late submissions must be supported by your supervisor and approved by the Research Tutor.
+This is due at the beginning of term 3 of your first year and any late submissions must be supported by your supervisor and approved by the Research Tutor.
 All students are expected to submit this report and be examined in a viva voce by the end of term 3.
 Late submissions may require delays in examinations and a delay to the upgrade from MPhil to PhD status.
 No student is granted permission to leave for fieldwork until they have been examined and a decision has been made about upgrading.

 The variety of seminars you might like to attend at SOAS, and across London, is enormous, and you will need to be selective.
 The Anthropology Departmental Seminar meets on Wednesday afternoon and is a crucial element of the shared intellectual life of staff and postgraduate students.
 All first year students are expected to attend.
 Invited speakers will present work in progress, much of which should be at the cutting edge of anthropological research.
 There is also a regular PhD Post-Fieldwork Seminar given by students returning from fieldwork.
 While this seminar is primarily aimed at post-fieldwork students (and all post-fieldwork students in residence are expected to attend regularly), MPhil students are strongly encouraged to attend and participate in discussion.
-Programmes are posted on the Department notice boards.

 Outside SOAS you might want to explore the facilities of the University of London.
 The LSE, University College and Goldsmiths College have substantial anthropology departments and also run weekly seminars.
 Some of you might have specialist interests which make it worthwhile seeking out London University colleges concerned with higher studies in medicine, law, education etc. The possibilities are too extensive and varied to itemize here; if you have particular interests then ask a member of staff who shares your enthusiasms.